filipluca/GWAS_sex_specific_fitness_and_the_X_chromosome/README.md

 Welcome!

-This page contains the code underlying analyses and figures presented in 'Polygenic fitness data reveal sexually dimorphic effects of deleterious variants in <i>Drosophila melanogaster</i>' (Ruzicka et al. XXXX).
+This page contains the code underlying analyses and figures presented in 'Sex differences in deleterious mutational effects in <i>Drosophila melanogaster</i>: combining quantiative and population genetic insights' (Ruzicka et al. 2021, Genetics).

 The code is organised into text files 1-8, which approximately follow the order of the analyses presented in the manuscript.
 The text files are either R scripts (.R suffix) or UNIX scripts (.sh suffix).
 Reproducing analyses presented in the manuscript typically requires running both R and UNIX scripts.
 The contents of each file are described in bullet-point form below.
 I have also annotated the code for clarity, but if it's insufficiently clear please e-mail me at filip.ruzicka [at] monash.edu.

-The 9th text file contains descriptions of the data files shared on zenodo (TBD).
-These zenodo data files contain raw data used to perform analyses and produce figures in the manuscript.
-They will be the most useful objects for future users.

 #### 1. GWAS of sex-specific fitness